There are several reasons why you may want to know the colour of a car by registration.

 Is your current paintwork failing to turn heads?
 Would you like to make the switch to something with a little more kerb appeal?
 Enter your reg number into our free car valuation tool to find out how much your current car could be worth.

-Yes, if you have changed the colour of your car, you need to need to update your V5C logbook and send it to the DVLA at the following address:
+Yes, if you have changed the colour of your car, you need to need to update the ‘new colour’ line in your V5C logbook and send it to the DVLA at the following address:

 DVLA, Swansea, SA99 1BA.